8balljunkie/ohatv/README.md

 3. Start with run.bat
 4. Jetty runner needs a while before it will show in the browser.
 5. go to http://localhost:port
 6. Set the settings first.
-You will have to type the directories, make sure checked permissions.

 ##Installation Mac/Linux
 Make sure Java is installed, Terminal command to check is "java -version" you will need 1.7.0 or higher!